Yashp11/ecom/README.md

-# Welcome to Thapa Technical React Ecommerce Webstie Series

-## Follow the 3 Steps and your good to go.
+# Follow the 3 Steps and your good to go.

 1: Clone the Project